 The first chapter of the AI snake oil book is now available online.
 It is 30 pages long and summarizes the book’s main arguments.
-If you haven't ordered it yet, we hope that reading the introductory chapter will convince you to get yourself a copy.
+If you haven't ordered the book yet, we hope that reading the introductory chapter will convince you to get yourself a copy.

 We were fortunate to receive positive early reviews by The New Yorker, Publishers' Weekly (featured in the Top 10 science books for Fall 2024), and many other outlets.
 We're hosting virtual book events (City Lights, Princeton Public Library, Princeton alumni events), and have appeared on many podcasts to talk about the book (including Machine Learning Street Talk, 20VC, Scaling Theory).